mrdaniellewis/react-listboxes/README.md

   - Add positioning
   - Click on label
 - Combo box
-  - do not change search when selecting value
-    - change serach to current label when blurring
-    - ensure currently selected option is available
+  - aria-active descendant is where the focus is - not the current value
-    - solve first draw issue
+  - first draw do not show items
+  - drop down button
   - with async search
     - busy
   - Highlighters